ryigit/revive-challenge/README.md

-# revive-challenge

-/**
- * reviveString method calculates all unique possible substrings of the given string $string,
- * sorts them lexigraphically.
+reviveString method calculates all unique possible substrings of the given $string and sorts them lexigraphically.
+Then concatenates all substrings and returns the $k-th letter (1-indexed).
- */